ENCCS/julia-for-hpc/content/GPU.rst

    A = CUDA.rand(2^9, 2^9)
    B = CuArray{Float32, 2}(undef, 2^9, 2^9)

+   # regular matrix multiplication uses cuBLAS under the hood
+   A * A

-   # use cuBLAS for matrix multiplication
+   # use LinearAlgebra for matrix multiplication
    using LinearAlgebra
    mul!(B, A, A)